 Impact on operations: Start with some questions.
-What are the predicted winter hazards most likely to occur in your area?
+What are the predicted winter hazards most likely to occur?
 What has been the effect on operations in the past?
 And what is the best way the company and employees can prepare for predicted emergencies?
-Be sure to consider secondary issues that may occur related to a winter hazard like power outages and blackouts from high winds and storms, proper snow and ice removal procedures, and evacuations and emergency escape route procedures.
+Be sure to consider secondary issues that may occur related to a winter hazard like power outages and blackouts, proper snow and ice removal procedures and evacuations and emergency escape route procedures.

-Emergency drills: Have a few emergency drills and simulate some emergency scenarios in your facility on a regular basis and evaluate areas for improvement.
+Emergency drills: Have a few emergency drills and simulate some emergency scenarios in your facility.
+And do this on a regular basis to evaluate areas for improvement.

-Resource sharing: Provide easily accessible resources to all employees that outline the most important workplace emergency procedures, like contact information and procedural reminders.
+Resource sharing: Provide easily accessible resources to all employees that outline the most important workplace emergency procedures.
+This would include things like contact information and procedural reminders.

 Prevent Cold–Related Illness And Injury

-Anyone working in the cold can be at risk of cold-related illnesses and injuries.
+Everyone is at risk of cold-related illnesses and injuries.
 In general, it doesn’t hurt to train all employees on recognizing the signs and symptoms of common cold-related illnesses including cold stress, hypothermia and frostbite.
 Providing an onsite location for employees to get an influenza vaccine is also a smart way to avoid employee absences due to the flu.
-An outbreak of the flu at a worksite can greatly affect productivity as most adults with the flu can be bed-ridden for up to five days.
+An outbreak of the flu at a worksite will greatly affect productivity.
+Most adults with the flu can be bed-ridden for up to five days.

 Other controls that can be applied to ensure worker safety: